The advantages of cooking with gas

 Unaffected by power cuts

-If your electricity is cut by inclement weather you can usually still cook on a gas cooktop as gas lines tend not to be affected by the kind of weather that can cause electrical power outages.
-Although electricity is needed to power the ignition, it is easy to simply light the burner with a match.
+You can usually still cook with gas appliances in the event your electricity is cut by inclement weather.
+Gas lines tend not to be affected by the kind of weather that can cause electrical power outages.

 Cheaper operating costs